ASEAN Regional Forum (ARF)

 - Australia co-chaired, with China and Thailand, an ARF Workshop on Regional Climate Change and Coastal Disaster Mitigation on 1-2 November 2018 in Tianjin, China.

 - From 2015-2019, Australia served as co-lead, with Malaysia, of the Counter-Radicalisation priority area of the ARF Counter-Terrorism and Transnational Crime Work Stream.

 Over the inter-sessional year, the five work streams each host one Inter-Sessional Meeting (ISM), and a number of workshops and activities.
 Each stream adopts a multi-year work plan, which identifies priority areas and co-chairs for that period.

 The Inter-Sessional Support Group (ISG) is the key annual meeting for ARF working-level officials.
+Australia will co-chair the ISG in 2020-21 with Brunei.
 Usually held in May after the completion of the five ISMs, and approximately one month before the ARF Senior Officials' Meeting (SOM), the primary function of the ISG is to table and consider new work plans, activity proposals, CBMs and preventive diplomacy initiatives, which are then submitted to the SOM for further consideration.
 The ISG also provides an opportunity for the co-chairs of ARF meetings and activities completed over the preceding inter-sessional year to report on the key discussions and outcomes from these events.
-Australia last co-chaired the ISG process in 2010-11 with Indonesia.

 As the key preparatory meeting in advance of the ARF Ministerial Meeting, the SOM plays a central role in managing the ARF process.
 The key functions of the SOM are to endorse proposed ARF activities and meetings for the following intersessional year; consider proposed ARF ministerial statements; discuss ARF institutional matters; and exchange views on regional security issues at the senior officials' level.